 This area of Chester County was originally inhabited by the Delaware Band of native Americans.
 Even now we still find the occasional arrowhead on the farm property (especially while hoeing after a rain!)

 The farmhouse is believed to date to the mid 1840s.
 Back in those days the farm was more than 100 acres and supported a dairy.
 Now no longer part of the farm, the old dairy barn is just opposite the entrance to Vollmecke Orchards & CSA.

 The Vollmeckes purchased 37 acres of the original farm in 1984.
 Jan and Albert looked forward to working and retiring to the farm.
 Two of their children had horticultural backgrounds and were going to do the actual farming.
-Unfortunately, Albert passed away in 1989, and after some evaluation their son decided to leave to start his own business.
-Jan and their daughter Karen decided to continue farming.
+Unfortunately, Albert passed away in 1989, and after some evaluation, their son decided to leave to start his own business.
+Jan passed away in 2017.
+Their daughter Karen continues farming the property.